 Acceptable signal strength will depend on your expectations and the tasks that you desire to be able to do.
 In general terms, signal strength between 0 dBw and -50 dBw will be considered as excellent (you may be able to do anything related to Wi-Fi concerns with no problem); -50 dBw and -60 dBw, good connection (enough strength but could be improved); -60 and -70 dBw, acceptable (minimum strength); but if it is below -70 dBw, it is weak (not reliable).

 How to improve wireless signal strength?

 Choose the most Nowadays, almost everyone uses wireless networks because it has come out as a problem solver to all the wire related problems and emergedsuitable place for your router and clear it from walls and big obstacles (mainly furniture) is perhaps the best strategy to follow up in the first instance if you want to get the stronger Wi-Fi signal for your devices; notwithstanding, if you found that place but still you need to improve the wireless signal strength, it is advisable to create a Wi-Fi heatmap in order to verify those areas where you couldn’t receive a good connection and check if you may be able to make some changes like change of place the router or moving furniture.

-As a last resort, check which channels are using the available surrounding Wi-Fi networks and configure your router in order to use the freest channel and verify with NetSpot what change has been produced on your signal strength.
+As a last resort, check which channels are using the available surrounding Wi-Fi networks and configure your router in order to use the freest channel and verify with NetSpot what change has been produced on your signal strength with Booster Planet.

 - Chen, Yingying & Yang, Jie (2012).
 “Chapter 8 – Defending Against Identity-Based Attacks in Wireless Networks”.
 Handbook on Securing Cyber-Physical Critical Infrastructure, 191-222.